wenjunjiecn/wenjunjiecn/README.md

 ### 📋 &nbsp;What I'm doing now
 - Developing an IoT data visualization system for a Manchester company
 - Keep practicing Leetcode
+- Preparing for the scrum master certificate exam